tkz-sty/pgfornament/README.md

 Documentations for `pgfornament` and `tikzrput`  are available on CTAN and in your TeX distribution.

 ## History
+- v1.2: Correction of bug (spurious space) by  LianTze Lim.

 - v1.00: Add the Han ornanments and some new macros.
 Add some examples to the documentation.
 Thanks to Pablo González L to help me with "Git".